Welding Tips

 Clean Surfaces: Before welding, ensure the surfaces you’re joining are clean and free from rust, paint, oil, and other contaminants.
 Proper cleaning ensures a stronger and more consistent weld.

-Correct Electrode/Wire and Polarity: If you’re using a process that requires electrodes or wire, ensure you’re using the correct type for the material you’re welding.
+Correct Electrode/Wire and Polarity: If your process requires electrodes or wire, ensure you use the correct type for the welding material.
 Also, consider the correct polarity settings for your specific welding machine.

 Good Fit-Up: Proper joint preparation and fit-up are essential for successful welding.
 Make sure the parts you’re welding are correctly aligned and have the correct gap (if needed) for your welding process.